-I don’t really feel any of that is my business because its not within my control.
+I don’t really feel any of that is worth my frustration because its not within my control.

 This is the time and place and culture I have been born into, and I only have control over how I respond.
 I am frequently encouraged not to claim the cash I take in for a few reasons.
 Some make the case that I will do more good with it than the government will, others that we are taxed too heavily as it is.
 While I don’t necessarily disagree with them, integrity (in my mind) dictates that I only do this if I am willing to plainly acknowledge my choice in the case of an audit, so I claim every dollar that comes my way.
 I don’t know why but it is important to me that I be able to say that any unclaimed money is a mistake and not intentional on my part.

 That’s just me and my perception of honesty, I get why people don’t claim cash.